-A Year in Ink: Submissions for Volume 8
+A Year in Ink: Volume 8

 A Year in Ink (YII) is an anthology of the creative work of San Diego County writers, published each year by San Diego Writers, Ink.
 The annual publication represents a sampling of the tangible results of our community’s diligent scribblers.